RescueStationCIC/BleachPackersMap/README.md

 When you want to look at your site locally (on your own computer), Jekyll will start a web-server running on your own computer.
 You can find out more [here](https://jekyllrb.com/docs/#instructions).
 Jekyll will notify you that it's running, and provide you with the URL you can find your site at.
 You'll copy that to your clip-board go to your favourite browser, and paste it in.
 As mentioned above this will be the URL to the website holding the documenation.
-Because we made changes to the them to remove any navigation, you will need to provide the full path to your document.
+Because we made changes to the to remove any navigation, you will need to provide the full path to your document.
 Here's an example:

 `http://127.0.0.1:4000/HTNWDocuments/external/markdown/higherford_mill/info_points/new_weaving_shed`